 Though Islamic finance accounts for a minute share of the global financial assets, it is growing fast.
 In several regions, such as Gulf or Sub-Saharan Africa, Western banks and Islamic banks are in direct competition to get Muslim clients.

 Balance is the core concept of the Islamic financial system.
 This concept underlines that the objective of this system should be to benefit society.
 Further, the idea implies that Allah owns all the wealth, while human beings are just the trustees.

-Humans have to take care of this wealth as per Allah’s commands, which is to promote justice.
+Humans have to take care of this wealth as per Allah’s commands, promoting justice.
 Further, Islamic economics suggests that Muslims are free to enjoy their wealth.
 They need to spend it as per the Sharia guidelines.

-Islamic economics believes in a free-market economy, where the supply and demand factors govern the market and not the government.
+Islamic economics believes in a free-market economy, where supply and demand factors govern the market, not the government.
 However, it does shape the market functions by imposing a few rules and ethics.
 These laws and ethics help to ensure social justice or balance.